Al Ain International School, Al Nayadat, Al Ain

-Al Ain International School is quite extraordinary: It is an exceptionally good school by any standards, but it achieves this in ways that you have to experience to really appreciate just what has been achieved for children – and what they achieve for each other, their community and the school.
+Al Ain Academy, formerly, Al Ain International School, is… quite extraordinary: It is an exceptionally good school by any standards, but it achieves this in ways that you have to experience to really appreciate just what has been achieved for children – and what they achieve for each other, their community and the school.

 This is one of those schools that is resolutely not about numbers.